The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

 To enrich your discussions about a sense of belonging, you may want to address the number of times characters in these stories tried to change themselves to fit in, to belong, and to conform to majority expectations and standards.

-GET YOUR FREE BELONGING UNIT RESOURCES!
+GET YOUR FREE BELONGING ACTIVITIES AND RESOURCES!

 If you need digital resources, I’ve got you covered with Google Slides versions of each theme set.
 Grab your FREE slides for belonging here.